MetavizPro/Reward-America/README.md

 ---

-*Hire me* to elevate your Brilliant Directories project, and let’s build a platform that meets your business needs!
+*Hire our team* to elevate your Brilliant Directories project, and let’s build a platform that meets your business needs!